 Fashion and trends come and go, and chasing fashion trends can be expensive.
-We are all looking to be more mindful with our consumption and buy items with longevity in mind, while also being financially cautious.
+We are all looking to be more mindful of our consumption and buy items with longevity in mind, while also being financially cautious.
 Having already persevered through one of the strangest years in history, you’d be forgiven for assuming that autumn and winter fashion are somewhat moot.
 But, as the warm weather leaves us and the cold weather sets in, our wardrobes are ready to make a full seasonal change.
 Here are some autumn fashion trends for 2020 that will keep you warm, and your bank account happy.

 I don’t think I’m the only one who basically lived in ath-leisure during the lockdown.
 Whether it was because home workouts were what helped keep your sanity, or you just wanted to be comfortable, ath-leisure seems to be back and better than ever.
 The question on everyone’s mind is, isn’t athletics clothing pricey at the best of times?
 No, it doesn’t have to be!

-MyProteins: Manchester founded company MyProteins not only produces award-winning fitness fuel, they also have a wide range of affordable and sustainable clothing for both men and women.
+MyProteins: Manchester-founded company MyProteins not only produces award-winning fitness fuel, they also have a wide range of affordable and sustainable clothing for both men and women.
 If you’re not looking for specific sportswear, they have a range of “Rest Day” clothes which are fashionable and affordable!

 Plaid flare mini skirts, balloon patterned trousers, and oversized university shirts – this is what vintage dreams are made of.
 Buying vintage can be expensive, and fast fashion may produce vintage look-alikes that aren’t environmentally friendly.
 So, how do we get the vintage looks we want, without breaking the bank or harming the environment I hear you ask?
 Buy second-hand!